MrMicrowaveOven/AlgorithmsCurriculum/README.md

 [shepherd]: http://github.hubspot.com/shepherd/docs/welcome/

 ## W11D1
+* Add 15 companies to your Job Search Roadmap

+NY only:
 * Continue pairboarding (don't forget to practice your personal pitch)
-* Review Job App Materials
+* NY only: Review Job App Materials

-* Add 15 companies to your Job Search Roadmap
+SF only:
+* Begin pairboarding.
+Pair assignments will be sent each day by email.
+Remember to practice your personal pitch.
+* One-on-one meetings with career coaches will take place this week.
+You will received emails with more info.

 ## W11D2
 * Continue pairboarding (don't forget to practice personal pitch)
 * Add 15 companies to your Job Search Roadmap

+NY only:
 * Last day of reviewing Job App Materials!
 Make it good!
   * After reviewing and applying all edits your reviewers suggest, submit your resume for review on the Jobberwocky.
   * Don't forget to give us "Can Edit" permissions, not just "Can Comment"